Last Updated July 10, 2021.

 Where we engage third parties to provide products and/or services to us, then those third parties may have access to personal information (including sensitive information and credit information) that we hold about individuals.

-We do not authorise those third parties to use or to disclose any personal information we may disclose or allow the third parties to access, except for purposes related to their provision of products and/or services to us, and to otherwise complete their obligations they owe to us.
+We do not authorize those third parties to use or to disclose any personal information we may disclose or allow the third parties to access, except for purposes related to their provision of products and/or services to us, and to otherwise complete their obligations they owe to us.

 We use reasonable efforts to ensure that those third parties maintain the privacy of such information we disclose or make available to them and we use reasonable efforts to ensure that those third parties destroy or de-identify the information when the information is no longer required by the third party.